 Out of an abundance of caution, the City of Jacksonville has temporarily adjusted some Passport Service procedures.
 All services are by appointment only.
 To schedule your appointment, call 910 938-5200 (City Hall) or 910 455-4000 (Public Safety).
-Starting Monday, June 29, 2020, face coverings will be required in order to meet with our Passport Agents.
+Face coverings will be required in order to meet with our Passport Agents.

 Mayor Sammy Phillips declared a State of Emergency for the City of Jacksonville at 4PM on Wednesday, March 18, 2020.
 This does not invoke a curfew, nor does it close any businesses.
 The declaration may help provide for reimbursement for some expenditures, should they be made in connection to the COVID-19 situation.
 Additionally, some business owners have insurance to compensate them for losses that does not become active until there is a State of Emergency.

 Jacksonville Mayor Sammy Phillips’ action in the declaration of a State of Emergency follows action by the Onslow Board of Commissioners in declaring a State of Emergency for the unincorporated areas of the County.

 Resolution for Local Control in Reopening the Jacksonville-Onslow County Area